 - Look down to find insects, crawling on the pavement or underneath leaves.

 - What else might you find?

-- Visit your local park, if it remains open.
-Check both city and county restrictions on park use as it may vary across jurisdictions.
+- Visit your local park.
 Make sure to practice social distancing by keeping space between people of at least 6 feet.
 Look in the grass, on plants, under benches and tables, and up in the trees.
 How many different species will you find?

 How to Participate